ARUP-CAS/atrium-alto-postprocess/README.md

-# ALTO XML files postprocessing
+# 📦 ALTO XML Files Postprocessing Pipeline

-From ALTO XML files to statistics tables, text classification, name entity recognition (NER), keyword extraction (KER), and CONLL-U files.
-Filtering out low-quality OCR text based on language identification and perplexity measures.
+This project provides a complete workflow for processing ALTO XML files.
+It takes raw ALTO XMLs and transforms them into structured statistics tables, performs text classification, filters low-quality OCR results, and extracts high-level linguistic features like Named Entities (NER), CONLL-U files with lemmas & part-of-sentence tags, and keywords (KER).

+The core of the quality filtering relies on language identification and perplexity measures to identify and categorize noisy or unreliable OCR output.

+---

-## Setup
+## ⚙️ Setup

+Before you begin, set up your environment.

-In a new virtual environment, while in the project directory, run:
+1. Create and activate a new virtual environment in the project directory 🖥.
+2. Install the required Python packages:
+    ```bash
     pip install -r requirements.txt

-Then:
+    ```
+3. Clone and install `alto-tools` 🔧, which is used for statistics and text extraction:
+    ```bash
     git clone https://github.com/cneud/alto-tools.git
     cd alto-tools
     pip install .

-Additionally, somewhere in the project directory:
+    cd ..
+    ```
+4. Download the FastText model 😊 for language identification:
+    ```bash

-    wget https://huggingface.co/facebook/fasttext-language-identification/resolve/main/model.bin -O lid.176.bin
+    wget (https://huggingface.co/facebook/fasttext-language-identification/resolve/main/model.bin) -O lid.176.bin
+    ```

-You are good to go.
+You are now ready to start the workflow.

+---

+## Workflow Stages

+The process is divided into sequential steps, starting from raw ALTO files and ending with extracted linguistic and statistic data.

-## Split document-specific ALTOs into page-specific XML files
+### ▶ Step 1: Split Document-Specific ALTOs into Pages

-Ensure you have a directory of `<file>.alto.xml` files and then run:
+First, ensure you have a directory 📁 containing your document-level `<file>.alto.xml` files.
+This script will split them into individual page-specific XML files.

     python3 page_split.py <input_dir> <output_dir>

-Which will create:
+This command will generate a new directory structure:

     <output_dir>
     ├── <file1>